r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 * **[Instant Indexing for Google](https://rankmath.com/blog/google-indexing-api/)** - Instantly getting indexed by Google used to be reserved to huge brands and large websites.
 Not anymore.
 Just about anyone can take advantage of Google’s Instant Indexing feature using Rank Math SEO.

 * **[Version Control](https://rankmath.com/kb/version-control/)** - Rollback or try beta versions.
 Updating and downgrading your plugins is now a matter of few clicks.
-Automatically update latest versions or try out the latest beta builds.
+Automatically update to the latest versions or try out the latest beta builds.

 * **Translation Plugins Support** — Rank Math SEO works flawlessly with the top translations plugins like WPML, TranslatePress, Weglot, Polylang (not entirely compatible yet), etc., making it a perfect companion.

-* **XML Sitemap** - The Rank Math SEO plugin comes with a fast loading Sitemap feature that works with different post types, including the custom ones and provides deep controlling.
+* **XML Sitemap** - The Rank Math SEO plugin comes with a fast-loading Sitemap feature that works with different post types, including the custom ones, and provides deep controlling.
 One can also generate a Locations KML file via filter for Local Sitemap, & a WooCommerce Sitemap.

 * **1-Click Import From Yoast** — With a single click of your mouse, Rank Math SEO can import all your settings from Yoast SEO & Yoast SEO Premium to itself.
 The transfer is instant, and you don't lose any SERP rankings as a result.